 A great filter doesn’t always equal a wonderful product.
 Even if you’ve found an air purifier or vacuum with a high-quality filter, you need to do some more investigation.
 The filter’s housing is very important, as is the machine that surrounds it.
 You can have the best HEPA filter on the market, but if the supporting product is shoddy, look elsewhere.

 Filters rely on fans in order to work.
 It takes more pressure to force air through the filter than empty space.
 If air can find an alternate route, it will take it.
 A slight gap or crack around the filter renders strong fans and good filters are useless.
 If the filter is not properly sealed, the majority of the air will go around rather than through the filter.
 It takes exacting construction standards to seal a replaceable filter into a product.
 Cheap products often fail to thoroughly seal the path between the fan and the filter, which ruins the entire process.

 As great as HEPA filters are, they function best as part of a team.
 The best air purifiers use anywhere from three to five different filtration steps.
 By filtering out large particles before they can reach the HEPA filter, you increase the filter’s lifespan.
-HEPA filters are meant to catch small particles, so multi-stage filtration allows them to function at peak capacity.
+HEPA filters catch small particles, so multi-stage filtration allows them to function at peak capacity.

 HEPA certification is a standard, but it’s a pretty basic standard.
 It gives consumers a place to start when analyzing a potential purchase.
 Unfortunately, many products with HEPA filters are relatively ineffective, and consumers need to review a product carefully to be sure you’re paying for true HEPA filter.
 Not just HEPA style or HEPA inspired.